Nicholas Rossi's mental health 'should not stop extradition' - expert

 US prosecutors want to extradite Mr Rossi - who claims to be a man called Arthur Knight - to face charges in Utah.

-Dr Kunal Chowdary told Edinburgh Sheriff Court he assessed Mr Rossi by videolink in May.
+Dr Kunal Choudhary told Edinburgh Sheriff Court he assessed Mr Rossi by videolink in May.

 That interview did not suggest he had an acute mental illness, he said.